SeiyaGame/Prometheus/README.md

 ## Screenshot (Old version)

+> [!WARNING]
+> Screenshots are not in latest version

-The old version of the dashboard is available [here](windows_exporter/windows_exporter%20for%20Prometheus%20Dashboard%20EN%20v20231002%20old.json)
+The old version of the dashboard is available [here](windows_exporter/windows_exporter%20for%20Prometheus%20Dashboard%20EN%20v20231222%20old.json)

 ![](windows_exporter/grafana_windows_dashboard_old.PNG)

 ## Screenshot (migrated to react)

-The dashboard json file is available [here](windows_exporter/windows_exporter%20for%20Prometheus%20Dashboard%20EN%20v20231002%20new.json)
+The dashboard json file is available [here](windows_exporter/windows_exporter%20for%20Prometheus%20Dashboard%20EN%20v20231222%20new.json)

+> [!WARNING]
+> Screenshots are not in latest version

 ![](windows_exporter/grafana_windows_dashboard_new.png)